AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 ### Step 2: Communicating Consent Preferences

 Now that we’ve set the default behavior of the SDK, we can use tags to send a visitor’s explicit consent preferences to Platform.
-Sending consent data using the Adobe 1.0 or 2.0 standard is easily implemented using the setConsent action of the Web SDK in your tags rules.
+Sending consent data using the Adobe 1.0 or 2.0 standard is easily implemented using the setConsent action of the Web SDK in your tag rules.

 #### Setting Consent with the Platform Consent Standard 1.0

 Let's create a rule to demonstrate this.
-In your Platform tags property, select Rules, then on the blue Add Rules button.
+In your Platform tag property, select Rules, then on the blue Add Rules button.
 Let's name the Rule "setAdobeConsent" and select to add an Event.
 For the Event Type, choose "Window Loaded" which will trigger this rule whenever a page is loaded on our website.
 Next, under “Actions” select "Add" to open the action configuration screen.
 This is where we'll set the consent data.
 Select the "Extension" dropdown and select "Platform Web SDK", then select the "Action Type" and select "Set Consent".

 Under "Consent Information", choose "Fill out a form".
 In this rule action, we’ll use the Web SDK to set consent for the Adobe 1.0 consent standard by filling in the form displayed: